 Throughout the entire treatment period, in addition to counselling , you will benefit from medical services and, when necessary, medication-assisted therapy.
 You will also benefit from random toxicological screening.

 Our team is available 7 days a week and 24 hours a day.
 We encourage you to contact us.
 We will answer your questions confidentially.

 1 (888) 488-2611

-It is difficult to recognize prescription drug dependence, both for the person who has it and those around him.
-Nowadays, knowledge in this field, as well as the resources and support offered, contribute more than ever to breaking the cycle of dependence and to the recovery of individuals with dependence.
+It is difficult to recognize prescription drug addiction, both for the person who is addicted and those around him.
+Nowadays, knowledge in this field, as well as the resources and support offered, contribute more than ever to breaking the cycle of addiction and to the recovery of individuals with addiction.